 Waikato University law professor Alexander Gillespie says about 10,000 foreign fighters have joined the Syrian conflict, and that's likely to include about two dozen New Zealanders.

 A senior lecturer in international relations at the University of Melbourne, David Malet, said cancellations of passports in Australia had been counterproductive because they antagonise people.

-Next story in Political: Plain packaging bill passes first hurdle
+Next story in Politics: Plain packaging bill passes first hurdle